runziggurat/zcash/src/tools/crawler/README.md

             Print version information
 ```

-A sample of the data we collect and metrics we compute:
+A sample of the data we collect and metrics we compute (obtained via RPC):

 ```
 curl --data-binary '{"jsonrpc": "2.0", "id":0, "method": "ge